kaltura/developer-platform-docs/documentation/Ingest_and_Upload_Media/Bulk-Content-Ingestion.md

 weight: 302
 ---

-Kaltura offers bulk content ingenstion to support scenarios where you need to ingest a significant number of Internet accessible files - from more than a few to many files.
+Kaltura offers bulk content ingestion to support scenarios where you need to ingest a significant number of Internet accessible files - from more than a few to many files.
 Bulk upload presents a great advantage for consolidating large amounts of video content in different locations from remote sites.

 You can import multiple files per session using a simple comma separated CSV file, along with their basic metadata fields, or via an XML file, providing complete metadata and setting special configurations per entry.